International Chopin Piano Competition: History

-Subsequent editions were organized in 1932 and 1937; the post-war fourth and fifth editions were held in 1949 and 1955.
+Subsequent editions were organized in 1932 and 1937; the postwar fourth and fifth editions were held in 1949 and 1955.
 In 1957 the competition became one of the founding members of the World Federation of International Music Competitions in Geneva.
+The prewar editions of the competition as well as three editions after World War II (1955, 1960, 1965) were held in winter, close to Chopin's birthdate, 22 February.
+But because jurors and competitors often fell ill in this period, the organizers moved the competition to October, the month in which Chopin died.

+The 1980 edition was marked by controversy over the elimination of Ivo Pogorelić, who was seen as one of the favourites, in the third round.
+This prompted juror Martha Argerich to resign in protest, calling Pogorelić a "genius".
+Her action was supported by two other jurors, who called it "unthinkable that such an artist should not make it to the finals".
+Other judges spoke out about their disapproval of what they considered Pogorelić's eccentricities.
+After Stanislav Bunin won in 1985, the jury withheld first prize in both 1990 and 1995.
+First prize was not awarded again until Yundi Li won in 2000.

-Traditionally, during the competition on 17 October – the day of Chopin's death – a solemn mass is celebrated in the Holy Cross Church in Warsaw, during which Wolfgang Amadeus Mozart's Requiem is performed in accordance with the wishes of the composer.
+Traditionally, on 17 October—the day of Chopin's death—a solemn mass is celebrated at the Holy Cross Church in Warsaw, during which Wolfgang Amadeus Mozart's Requiem is performed in accordance with Chopin's wishes.
 In 2018, the Chopin Institute organized the inaugural I International Chopin Competition on Period Instruments.

-The XVIII International Chopin Piano Competition, originally scheduled for 2020, was postponed due to the COVID-19 pandemic and took place in 2021 instead.
+The XVIII International Chopin Piano Competition, originally scheduled for 2020, was postponed to 2021 due to the COVID-19 pandemic.

 Jury

 The jury has been chaired by: